withastro/docs/src/pages/en/reference/api-reference.md

 ### `Astro.self`

-within the component template, allowing you to easily iterate over large data stores and nested data-structures.
+`Astro.self` allows Astro components to be recursively called.
+This behaviour lets you render an Astro component from within itself by using `<Astro.self>` in the component template.
+This can be helpful for iterating over large data stores and nested data-structures.

 ```astro
 ---